mlafleur/mlafleur.github.io/_posts/2008-12-23-windows-live-writer-2009.md

 ---
-Title: Windows Live Writer 2009
+title: Windows Live Writer 2009
-Excerpt: ""
+excerpt: ""
-Tags:
+tags:
   - Blogging
 ---
 I updated my Windows Live Writer to the 2009 release candidate today.
 I've been a fan of WLW for a long time and this update seems like a nice incremental step forward. <a href="http://scobleizer.com/2008/12/21/testing-out-the-latest-windows-live-writer/" target="_blank">Scoble seems to like it too</a>.